ciprian-morar/data-modelling-with-Postgres/README.md

 correct one(the last updated) so I used **UPSERT** for songs, artists, users, and time tables.

 For the songplay table I added songplay_id as the primary key.
 The same like above I used UPSERT instead of insert for this table.
-Because the FOREIGN KEYS artists_id and song_id have null values I removed those constraints(FOREIGN KEYS).Please provide me a solution if it exist to add Foreign Keys with posibility of the values to be NULL
+Because the FOREIGN KEYS artists_id and song_id have null values I removed those constraints(FOREIGN KEYS).
+I'm searching a solution if it exist to add Foreign Keys with posibility of the values to be NULL

 For copy_from I tested it also with other tables like artists and users.
-Can you provide to me an UPSERT method for copy_from?
+I didn't found UPSERT method for copy_from.
 It can be used only if I'm not going to add duplicate data.

-I **sql_queries.py** I added data_types_select and constraint_keys_select queries to use them in the quality_data_checks algorithm.

 ## 3. Provide example queries and results for song play analysis.